le-whetty/parking-simulator/PREVIEW_ENV_SETUP.md

 We use a client-side workaround that:
 1. Detects preview deployments and saves the URL to localStorage
 2. Uses production URL for OAuth (which is configured in Google Console)
-3. After OAuth callback, redirects back to the preview URL with auth data
+3. After OAuth callback, uses client-side JavaScript to check localStorage and redirect back to preview

 ## How It Works

 ### Flow:

 1. **User visits preview deployment**: `https://my-app-git-feature-abc123.vercel.app/`
-2. **App detects preview**: Saves URL to `localStorage` as `preview_redirect_url`
+2. **App detects preview**: Saves URL to `localStorage` as `preview_redirect_url` before OAuth
-3. **User clicks "Sign in with Google"**: OAuth redirects to production URL (configured in Google Console)
+3. **User clicks "Sign in with Google"**: OAuth redirects to production callback URL (configured in Google Console)
-4. **Production callback**: Receives auth code, exchanges for session, then redirects with `auth_callback=true` flag
+4. **Production callback**: Receives auth code, exchanges for session, then redirects to production root with `auth_callback=true` query param
-5. **Client-side redirect**: Checks localStorage, sees preview URL, redirects back to preview with auth data
+5. **Client-side redirect**: JavaScript checks localStorage, sees preview URL, redirects back to preview deployment
-6. **User stays on preview**: Authentication complete, user remains on preview deployment
+6. **User stays on preview**: Authentication complete, user remains on preview deployment with session intact

 ## Configuration